The Death of Jesus (Mark 15:21-47)

 (Psalm 22:27)

 As Jesus goes to the cross, there’s more than meets the eye.
 At the cross, history changed.
 Not only that, but lives were changed.
 At the cross, Jesus was cut off from God so that we wouldn’t have to be cut off.
-Because God did not reject him forever, neither will God reject us when he place our faith in Christ and understood what he did for us at the cross.
+Because God did not reject him forever, neither will God reject us when we place our faith in Christ and understood what he did for us at the cross.

 Help us see the cross.
 And I pray it would change us today.
-We pray in the name of the one who was rejected so we could be accepted, in the name of the one who gave his life so that we could live.
+We pray in the name of the one who was rejected, so we could be accepted, in the name of the one who gave his life so that we could live.
 In the name of Jesus we pray.
 Amen.